Menu

 Directions

-5. Punch down dough and let rise another 15 minutes.
+5. Punch down dough and let rest for 15 minutes.

-7. Divide dough into 2 equal parts.
-Form each part into a ball and let rest, covered with buttered plastic wrap or a clean, damp kitchen towel, for 15 minutes.
+7. Divide dough into two equal parts, form each into a ball, cover, and let rest for 15 minutes.

-8. Place each piece of dough in a buttered baking dish and let rise until doubled in volume.
+8. Place each piece of dough in a buttered baking dish and let rest until doubled in volume.

-10. Brush each pan dulce with beaten egg.
-Using scissors, cut an X in each loaf and put a little butter in each cut.
+10. Slice an X in the top of each loaf using scissors or a sharp knife and put a little butter in each cut.

-11. Bake for 1 hour, or until a knife inserted in the middle comes out clean.
-Pan dulce should be golden when finished.
+11. Bake pan dulce for 60 minutes, until golden and a knife inserted in the middle comes out clean.

 Notes